tommysqueak/Backbone-On-The-Couch/readme.md

 eventAggregator.bind("key:up", function(){//do something on up});
 ```

-You can also provide your own keys that you want to listen for and thus replacing the default d-pad keys:
+You can also replace the d-pad key defaults and provide your own keys that you want to listen for:

 ``` javascript
 var keypad = new Backbone.OnTheCouch.KeyEvents({keyMaps: [